The Dangers of Drive-By Download Attack

-3. Exploit – The browser is redirected to the site hosting an exploit kit which examines your OS, web browser and other software to find a vulnerability to exploit.
+3. Exploit – The browser is redirected to the site hosting an exploit kit that examines your OS, web browser, and other software to find a vulnerability to exploit.

 5. Execution – In the final stage, Execution, the malware tries to extort money from the victims.

 Cruising the web: While cruising through the internet, you may come across an interesting website and innocently click on it, unaware of its identity.
-The automatic download file releases a malware and infects your system.
-The site may possibly be put up by cyber criminals for the purpose of infecting user’s systems with a malware.
-It could also be a legitimate website that cyber criminals compromised through prevailing vulnerabilities in the website.
+The automatic download file releases malware and infects your system.
+The site may possibly be put up by cybercriminals for the purpose of infecting user’s systems with malware.
+It could also be a legitimate website that cybercriminals compromised through prevailing vulnerabilities in the website.

 Only visit websites you trust.

-Advertising networks – Advertising networks or Malvertising is another common way by which Drive-by downloads is spread.
-Web advertisements are circulated in the form of third party content to the advertising website.
+Advertising networks – Advertising networks or Malvertising is another common way by which Drive-by downloads are spread.
+Web advertisements are circulated in the form of third-party content to the advertising website.
 Even if the web page itself does not include any exploits, unsafe ad content poses a risk to advertising websites.
-The chances of an insecure content getting inserted somewhere are more because of the increase in the use of Ad syndication.
+The chances of insecure content getting inserted somewhere are more because of the increase in the use of Ad syndication.
 This can lead to web pages running advertisements to unreliable content.
-In a way, this poses as a platform for distributing malware where criminals insert content to websites with huge visitor base without having to compromise any web server.
+In a way, this poses as a platform for distributing malware where criminals insert content to websites with a huge visitor base without having to compromise any web server.

 Enable click to play plug-ins in your web browser.
 If a website contains a Flash or Java object, it will not run until you click it.